Mrian07/Proyeksi/docs/development/development-environment-docker/README.md

 This will checkout the dev branch in `openproject`. **Change into that directory.**

-If you have OpenProject checked out already make sure that you do not have a `config/database.yml` as that will interfere with the database connection inside of the docker containers.
+If you have ProyeksiApp checked out already make sure that you do not have a `config/database.yml` as that will interfere with the database connection inside of the docker containers.

 ### 2) Configure environment